ucsd-edx/edX-extensions/Zhen Diary.md

     ii.
 Made sure solution definition in py_code is executed after test_code. iii.
 Had both codes execute in scope and test the solution values.

-* 7/12 (TODO)
+* 7/12
-  1. Modify code from 2(ii) above.
-  2. Implement --selftest
+  1. Implemented --selftest
-  3. Add more test in example imd files.
+  2. Added more test in example imd files.
+  3. Added code to test problems with variables.

+* 7/14(meeting)
+  1. Discuss code in TranslateClass.py